anilvmware/tanzu-app-engine/workshop/content/exercises/04-kpack-rebase-image.md

 command: skopeo list-tags docker://{{ registry_host }}/builder
 ```

-The output should look like this:
+The output should look like this.
+If you don't see a second builder image published, wait a few moments and re-run the `skopeo` command.
 ```shell
 {
     "Repository": "registry-{{session_namespace}}.{{ingress_domain}}/builder",